-present in fiscal income distributional estimates but the top 5 percent share was missing, we extrapolated (as constant) the top 5-to-top 1 bracket share ratio from the earliest available year, to fill in the top 5 percent share in the missing years.19 The same is true for the top 10 share, and the 'middle 40' vs. 'bottom 50' shares-such that in years where information on the lower part of the distribution is missing, we rely heavily on the information regarding the top of the distribution (and information in surrounding years), in order to estimate the shape of the rest of the distribution.
+Finally, we should note a few steps that were required with regard to historical data.
+In Australia, Canada and New Zealand, the fiscal income top shares estimates (from earlier studies, op. cit.) did not always cover the top 10 percent of adult individuals, particularly in the era pre-1950, and rather only the top 5 percent or top 1 percent.
+For eras where, e.g., the top 1 percent share was present in fiscal income distributional estimates but the top 5 percent share was missing, we extrapolated (as constant) the top 5-to-top 1 bracket share ratio from the earliest available year, to fill in the top 5 percent share in the missing years.
+(Missing years within a series would be interpolated, but this is only the case in 1961 New Zealand and a few interwar years in Australia and New Zealand.)
+The same is true for the top 10 share, and the 'middle 40' vs. 'bottom 50' shares-such that in years where information on the lower part of the distribution is missing, we rely heavily on the information regarding the top of the distribution (and information in surrounding years), in order to estimate the shape of the rest of the distribution.
 More importantly, perhaps, we assumed a constant ratio of non-fiscal income to fiscal income, along the entire distribution, in the years prior to SNA2008 data (i.e., before 1960 in Australia, 1970 in Canada and New Zealand).